Can someone be deported for marijuana crimes?

 Not So Fast!
 The Law is More Complex Than It May Seem

 Even though the Marijuana “Personal Use” Exception exists, the exception is not always automatically applied.
 The marijuana personal use exception is commonly misunderstood, and immigration courts have found many ways to find an alien deportable even though their only conviction involved personal use of marijuana under 30 grams.
 For example, in Flores Esquivel v.
 Lynch (5th Cir.
 Oct.
-1, 2015), the immigration court found that such an offense disqualified a non-citizen from cancellation of the removal process because his offense included an additional element of being within 10,000 feet of a school.
-The 5th Circuit reversed and found does it not include an additional requirement that the offense also is the “least serious” drug offense under the law of the state in which it was committed.
+1, 2015), the immigration court found that such an offense disqualified a non-citizen from cancellation of the removal process because his offense was not the “least serious” drug offense under the law.
+The Court found that it was not the “least serious” because Mr. Flores’s charge included an additional element of being within 10,000 feet of a school.
+The 5th Circuit reversed and found the personal use exemption does not include an additional requirement that the offense also is the “least serious” drug offense under the law of the state in which it was committed.

-The vast majority of criminal defense attorneys are unaware that even though a defendant may qualify for the Marijuana “Personal Use” Exception, they may still be deportable if it is determined that the person is a “drug abuser” or an “addict.”
-A presentence report in a misdemeanor case may prove critical in a deportation proceeding if such a finding is made.
+The vast majority of criminal defense attorneys are unaware that even though a defendant may qualify for the Marijuana “Personal Use” Exception, they may still be deportable if the immigration court determines that the person is a “drug abuser” or an “addict.”
+A presentence report in a misdemeanor case may prove critical in a deportation proceeding if a court makes that finding.

 Michigan Has Legalized Personal Use Quantities of Recreational Marijuana

 In Michigan, a conviction for possession of recreational marijuana is legal.
 However, law enforcement is still bringing charges for Possession with Intent to Deliver and the possession of significant quantities of marijuana.
-Deportation proceedings can be mistakenly commenced upon a misdemeanor conviction for marijuana in Michigan.
-If the lawyer cannot convince the judge and prosecutor to reduce charges and include particular, necessary language in the Judgement of Sentence, the defendant may face deportation proceedings that could have been avoided.
+The immigration court might mistakenly commence immigration proceedings if someone is convicted of a marijuana misdemeanor.
+The defendant may face deportation proceedings that they could have avoided if the lawyer cannot convince the judge and prosecutor to reduce charges and include particular, necessary language in the Judgement of Sentence.

 There is more, much more.
-A case that may seem simple often is considerably more complex than an inexperienced criminal defense lawyer may understand.
-This is why it is crucial to have the best, most experienced criminal defense lawyer by your side.
+A case that may seem simple is often more complex than an inexperienced criminal defense lawyer may understand.
+It is crucial to have the best and most experienced criminal defense lawyer by your side to deal with the marijuana personal use exception because of the complexity of these cases and their consequences.

 Michigan Criminal Defense Attorney – We Can Help You